Application deadline

 An example of a Theology and the Arts option:

 Optional choices are subject to the approval of the course coordinator and subject to change each year.
-Some also may require a minimum number of participants or only allow limited numbers of students (see the University's position on curriculum development).
+Some also may require a minimum number of participants or only allow limited numbers of students.
+Read more about curriculum development at the University of St Andrews.

 The end-of-year assessment provides students with the opportunity to draw together the theoretical, philosophical, and professional practice strands of the course.
 Students may choose from either a research or practical assessment.